Bukkeeh/LITA_Class_Documentation/README.md

 - Project/Challenge

 ### Data Literacy
-It is how we source or percieve data and some of the difference that our data can be on for us to do certain things,
+It is how we should percieve data and some of the difference that our data can be on for us to do certain things or before we are able to make meanings out of that data set.
+- Data Generation
+- Data Structure
+- Data Storage
+- statistics
+- Data Driven Decision Making

 ### Data System